Student Behavioral Misconduct Policy and Procedures

 Generally, allegations regarding a student's conduct will be adjudicated through processes governed by the Division of Student Affairs.

-- To initiate an appeal, the student must file an appeal request with the Dean for Student Affairs in writing within three (3) business days of the written outcome of the investigation issued by the Student Conduct Officer.
+- To initiate an appeal, the respondent must file an appeal request with the Dean for Student Affairs in writing within three (3) business days of the written outcome of the investigation issued by the Student Conduct Officer.
 The appeal must include the specific grounds and reasons for the appeal.
-The Dean for Student Affairs will then review the student's written appeal request and determine if there are sufficient grounds to support an appeal and if the information submitted supports reconsideration of the decision of the Student Conduct Officer.
+The Dean for Student Affairs and/or designee will then review the student's written appeal request and determine if there are sufficient grounds to support an appeal and if the information submitted supports reconsideration of the decision of the Student Conduct Officer.
 All parties will be notified in writing of whether or not the appeal request will proceed.

 General Guidelines for Student Appeals